MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-open-a-store-on-the-remote-server-when-outlook-is-in-cached-exchange-mode.md

 ---
-title: "How to Open a Store on the Remote Server When Outlook is in Cached Exchange Mode"
+title: "Open a store on the remote server when Outlook is in Cached Exchange mode"
 manager: soliver
 ms.date: 11/16/2014
 ms.audience: Developer
 localization_priority: Normal
 ms.assetid: cf01eab7-164d-c3b3-8bb0-9281e2119bc5
 description: "Last modified: June 25, 2012"
 ---

-# How to: Open a Store on the Remote Server When Outlook is in Cached Exchange Mode
+# Open a store on the remote server when Outlook is in Cached Exchange mode

- **Last modified:** June 25, 2012

- * **Applies to:** Outlook *
+**Applies to**: Outlook

 This topic contains a code sample in C++ that shows how to use the **MDB_ONLINE** flag to open a message store on the remote server when Microsoft Outlook 2010 or Microsoft Outlook 2013 is in Cached Exchange Mode.